 Stay networked.
 Get informed.
 Broadcast your projects.

 Today, the Second Edition of Nigeria Internet Governance Forum 2013 holds here in Abuja, the capital city of Nigeria.
-The planning for this elaborate event has been on, for the better part of the last four months, and it brings together technocrats, civil society, the private sector, government representatives, intellectuals from the academic communities and other stakeholders from all parts of Nigeria to deliberate on critical issues revolving around internet governance in the country.
+The planning for this elaborate event has been going on for the better part of the last four months, and it brings together technocrats, civil society, the private sector, government representatives, intellectuals from the academic communities, and other stakeholders from all parts of Nigeria to deliberate on critical issues revolving around internet governance in the country.

 I have been invited to participate as a rapporteur at this promising event, along with other colleagues from the Industry.

-The Nigerian Government anchored by the Ministry of Communications Technology has invested a lot in supporting the event as well as other ICT programs and policies aimed at enhancing a more effective broadband Internet in the country in order to increase its adoption and effective usage; and ensure its availability at affordable prices to maximize its socio-economic benefits.
+The Nigerian Government, anchored by the Ministry of Communications Technology, has invested a lot in supporting the event as well as other ICT programs and policies aimed at enhancing a more effective broadband Internet in the country to increase its adoption and effective usage; and ensure its availability at affordable prices to maximize its socio-economic benefits.

-Similarly, the Nigerian Communications Commission, a co-sponsor of the forum recently unveiled a new five-year Strategic Management Plan spanning 2013 to 2017 in a bid to drive its regulatory mandate and proactively strengthen its blueprint for affordable broadband Internet in the country amongst other objectives.
-The mission of the Commission is now “To support a market-driven communications industry and promote universal access.”
+Similarly, the Nigerian Communications Commission, a co-sponsor of the forum, recently unveiled a new five-year Strategic Management Plan spanning 2013 to 2017 to drive its regulatory mandate and proactively strengthen its blueprint for affordable broadband internet in the country's other objectives.
+The mission of the Commission is now "To support a market-driven communications industry and promote universal access."

-Having studied the latest Global Information Technology Report 2013, by the World Economic Forum, my own view is we are moving into a new phase where if we execute our plans well, and we continue to do a variety of other basic things such as the development of highly skilled population and investments in infrastructure, then we can continue to advance at the global stage.
+Having studied the latest Global Information Technology Report 2013 by the World Economic Forum, we are moving into a new phase if we execute our plans well.
+In addition, we continue to do various other essential things, such as developing a highly skilled population and investing in infrastructure.
+We can continue to advance on the global stage.

 The internet is a technology in an almost constant state of transition.
-I believe the possibilities are enormous for our dear country and other less developed countries worldwide if the right decisions are made.
-It is this background which has informed the amount of work done to arrive at the forum which takes place today.
+If the right decisions are made, the possibilities are enormous for our dear country and other less developed countries worldwide.
+This background has informed the amount of work done to arrive at the forum that takes place today.

-In Nigeria, there are significant shoots of growth in the Information Communication Technology sector which gives hope and the Nigeria Internet Governance Forum holding today, represent something unique, timely and extremely useful.
+In Nigeria, there are significant shoots of growth in the Information Communication Technology sector, giving hope.
+Therefore, today's Nigeria Internet Governance Forum represents something unique, timely, and beneficial.